AirdroperUA/AirOS/bootstrap/README.md

-# BlueOS-Bootstrap
+# AirOS-Bootstrap

-Bootstrap is responsible for setting things up for the first run of BlueOS and applying docker bind updates.
+Bootstrap is responsible for setting things up for the first run of AirOS and applying docker bind updates.

-### Running BlueOS
+### Running AirOS
-If you want to run BlueOS, please check the [install script](../install/README.md) or [docker compose](../README.md).
+If you want to run AirOS, please check the [install script](../install/README.md) or [docker compose](../README.md).

 ### Build:
 You can run the following command to build it: